PudreteDiablo/memorycard.js/README.md

   - `key` String - **Default: null** | Increase security by requesting a key everytime that write( ) or save( ) function is called.
   - `strict_mode` Boolean - **Default: false** | Set strict mode enabled.
 See [Strict Mode](#strict-mode) section for more information.
   - `template` Object - **Default: null** | Set a template for every new slot writed in the *MemoryCard*.
 When **strict_mode is disabled** all missing properties in the new slot will be replaced with the template properties as default.
 But if **strict_mode is enabled** all new slots must match with the template even the properties types to allow the save action.
+  - `temp` Boolean - **Default: false** | **Recommended for cloud-based storage.** This option allows to create temporary *MemoryCard* files that will be deleted automatically by the OS or Browser by setting `/tmp/random-filename.data` in Node.js and switching **LocalStorage** to **SessionStorage** in Browsers.

 #### Why set a *slots* limit?
-It just helps to organize the data and avoids a huge *disk usage*.
+It just helps to organize the data and avoids a huge *disk usage* (Web-LocalStorage only support 5MB per website).
 Also, a small number of slots can help to create a nice "save screen" for your game, just like many retro games.

 #### Strict Mode
 The strict mode helps you to keep your saved slots as clean as possible, so it will add missing properties, delete extra-defined properties and fixing the types.
 This mode can be useful to avoid corrupted data slots, but also could be dangerous, so just try to be careful.